-- Roll the dough on a lightly floured surface to 20"x12" rectangle.
+- Roll the dough on a lightly floured surface into a 20"x12" rectangle.

-- Cut the dough crosswise into five 12"x4" strips.
+- With a sharp knife or a pizza cutter, cut the dough longwise into five 12"x4" strips.
 Stack the strips on top of each other.

-- Place the stacks in the bread pan, cut side down and let rise about 45 minutes.
+- Place the stacks in the bread pan, cut side down, cover the pan with a towel, and let rise about 45 minutes.

-- Preheat the oven to 350 degrees.
-Bake the bread for about 30 minutes or until golden brown.
+- Preheat the oven to 350° F. Bake the bread for about 30 minutes or until golden brown.